Holistic Wellness Consultant, Susan Kersey

 • Take better care of ourselves

-Overall, we live happier and healthier with an active practice of gratitude.
+• Overall, we live happier and healthier with an active practice of gratitude

 What I have learned is that gratitude isn’t just for Thanksgiving.
 Gratitude helps me celebrate the present moment.
 Live isn’t something that just passes me by, but it’s something that I can appreciate.
 Gratitude helps me appreciate my friends and family.
 It brings new opportunities to shop up fully in my practice.
 It focuses me on the positives in any situation.
 Gratitude helps my heart.

-One scientist, Robert Emmons, says that ““Gratitude blocks toxic emotions, such as envy, resentment, regret and depression, which can destroy our happiness.”
+One scientist, Robert Emmons, says that “Gratitude blocks toxic emotions, such as envy, resentment, regret and depression, which can destroy our happiness.”
+Spiritual women know that toxicity is the enemy of our hearts and health.
+Other physical benefits of expressing gratitude include:

 • Increased good cholesterol and decreased bad cholesterol